ehmiiz/ExplainLinuxFS/README.md

 # ExplainLinuxFS

-Explain LinuxFS is a fast way of getting fast info regarding the linux standard directories at the command-line.
+Get info of the linux standard directories at the command-line, and go there.

 Explains /etc